XanaduAI/strawberryfields/doc/tutorials/tutorial_X8.rst

 Device details
 --------------

 Below, we will be submitting a job to run on the chip ``X8_01``.

-This is an 8-mode chip, with the following restrictions:
+``X8_01`` is an 8-mode chip, with the following restrictions:

 * The initial states are two-mode squeezed states (:class:`~.S2gate`).
 We call modes 0 to 3 the *signal modes* and modes 4 to 7 the *idler modes*.
 Two-mode squeezing is between the pairs of modes: (0, 4), (1, 5), (2, 6), (3, 7).

 At this point, only the parameters :code:`r=1`, :code:`phi=0` are allowed for the two-mode squeezing gates between any pair of signal and idler modes.
 Eventually, a range of squeezing amplitudes :code:`r` will be supported.

 * Any arbitrary :math:`4\times 4` unitary (consisting of :class:`~.BSgate`, :class:`~.MZgate`,
   :class:`~.Rgate`, and :class:`~.Interferometer` operations) can be applied identically